zabereznikova/docs.de-de/docs/visual-basic/language-reference/xmldoc/permission.md

 ## <a name="parameters"></a>Parameter
  `member`
  Ein Verweis auf einen Member oder ein Feld, das von der aktuellen Kompilierungsumgebung aufgerufen werden kann.
 Der Compiler prüft, ob das angegebene Codeelement vorhanden ist, und übersetzt in der Ausgabe-XML `member` in den kanonischen Elementnamen.
-Schließen Sie `member` in Anführungszeichen ("") ein.
+Enclose `member` in quotation marks (" ").

  `description`
  Eine Beschreibung des Zugriffs auf den Member

 ## <a name="remarks"></a>Hinweise
- Verwenden Sie das `<permission>`-Tag, um den Zugriff eines Members zu dokumentieren.
-Verwenden Sie die <xref:System.Security.PermissionSet>-Klasse, um den Zugriff auf einen Member anzugeben.
+ Use the `<permission>` tag to document the access of a member.
+Use the <xref:System.Security.PermissionSet> class to specify access to a member.

  Kompilieren Sie mit [-doc](../../../visual-basic/reference/command-line-compiler/doc.md), um Dokumentationskommentare zu einer Datei zu verarbeiten.

 ## <a name="example"></a>Beispiel
- In diesem Beispiel wird das `<permission>`-Tags verwendet, um zu beschreiben, dass die <xref:System.Security.Permissions.FileIOPermission> von der `ReadFile`-Methode benötigt wird.
+ This example uses the `<permission>` tag to describe that the <xref:System.Security.Permissions.FileIOPermission> is required by the `ReadFile` method.

  [!code-vb[VbVbcnXmlDocComments#7](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnXmlDocComments/VB/Class1.vb#7)]